Ansh13579/Pizza-Dashboard/Readme.md

 - The project uses Git for version control.
 - The commit history is clean and meaningful, reflecting the development process.
-- The repository is publicly available at [https://github.com/yourusername/pizza-dashboard](https://github.com/yourusername/pizza-dashboard).
+- The repository is publicly available at [https://github.com/Ansh13579/Pizza-Dashboard](https://github.com/Ansh13579/Pizza-Dashboard).
-- **.env.local** and other secrets are excluded via `.gitignore`.
+- `.env.local` and other secrets are excluded via `.gitignore`.

----

 ---